From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 “You lose Buckwheat!
 Get yourself another girl!”-Marge Savage (Ruth Gordon)

 Soon after, his friend and deputy Jesse has also been found dead of an apparent heart attack.
-Also Jesse’s dog is missing.
+Also, Jesse’s dog is missing.
 The coroner re-examines all three deaths and finds an unusual smell, like turpentine on the bodies.
-Jesse’s dog is eventually found dead, and there are traces of the same smell of turpentine, or nutmeg, or something on hims as well.
-Finally the lab discovers that it’s a topical salve, vaporizer ointment, and they also discover there were burn marks on him and he was murdered!
+Jesse’s dog is eventually found dead, and there are traces of the same smell of turpentine, nutmeg, or something on him as well.
+Finally, the lab discovers that it’s a topical salve or vaporizer ointment, and they also discover there were burn marks on him and he was murdered!
 These were not natural deaths.
 Finally, the players have caught up with what we learned from the top of the movie, that some psychopath is going around killing all the elderly town folk for some god-forsaken reason.
-Of course I will not disclose the plot any further…
+Of course, I will not disclose the plot any further…

-This ABC Movie of the Week is one of those rich and rare made for tv movies that left a deep impression on me, because of it’s wonderful characterizations, the stellar cast, pitch perfect acting and slick direction by John Badham.
+This ABC Movie of the Week is one of those rich and rare made for tv movies that left a deep impression on me, because of its wonderful characterizations, stellar cast, pitch-perfect acting, and slick direction by John Badham.
 It was disturbing and disquieting for me as I hated to see older people being the victims of an odd and malevolent killer.
-The atmosphere was rife with a heady sense of dread, and just the measured amount of cynicism to create a dark and witty tale not a dreadful downer.
+The atmosphere was rife with a heady sense of dread, and just the measured amount of cynicism to create a dark and witty tale, not a dreadful downer.
 It also utilizes some truly original visual brush strokes by cinematographer Jack Woolf, (Daughter of the Mind 1969, Smile Jenny, You’re Dead 1974) and a creepy use of the classic Irving Berlin song, (You Forgot To) “Remember”

 With Justin Oates’ motive being conceived of a psychotically deranged vision of revenge for an old slight in his youth, this film is a little quirky gem.
 A dark and brooding black comedy where nice folk are dropping like flies and it’s up to a lanky awkward sheriff to try and put the pieces of the mystery together.